bradmatt275/wake-from-mqtt/README.md

 - The container runs as a non-root user for security
 - Consider using MQTT over TLS for production deployments
-- Store sensitive credentials in environment variables, not config files
+- Store sensitive credentials in environment variables
 - Review firewall rules if WOL packets aren't reaching targets

 ## Contributing